udacity/create-your-own-adventure/english/blackAndwhite/blackAndwhite.md

 Along the direction of the wind, through the window next to the bed, A tall and toned young man, wearing a leather hood and jeans, smirks seeing Christy tremble in fear.

 Christy sprints to the window to check if someone is hiding there and sees no one.
-Stranger drifts into the eternal dark

-leaving a puzzle behind for her.
+Stranger drifts into the eternal dark and leaves a puzzle behind for her.

 Christy's phone vibrates and drops off the table and Christy screams in dismay waking up the entire dorm.